Walter Anyan Scholarship

 Undergraduate students who are enrolled in or accepted by the USD School of Health Sciences and are in good standing are eligible for this scholarship.
-The scholarship is awarded to Native American students who are enrolled members of a federally recognized tribe in South Dakota and who are pursuing degrees in any of the undergraduate programs in the School of Health Sciences.
+The scholarship is awarded to Native American students who are enrolled members of a federally recognized tribe in South Dakota, who are pursuing degrees in any of the undergraduate programs in the School of Health Sciences and who plan to use their education to improve the health and well-being of Native American people on the reservations of South Dakota.
 As long as the student remains in good standing in the School of Health Sciences, the award can be renewed.

 Candidates for this scholarship should be of Native American descent from North or South Dakota.
 If the recipient is an incoming first-year medical student, the scholarship is renewable through the fourth year of medical school.
 If there is no qualified candidate for a second year, an alternate is selected from non-Native American students who have graduated from a high school with 150 students or fewer.